tukaani-project/xz/windows/README-Windows.txt

         lib /def:liblzma.def /out:liblzma.lib /machine:x64

+    Linking against static liblzma might work too, but usually you should use liblzma.dll if possible.
+(Or, if having a decompressor is enough, consider using XZ Embedded or LZMA SDK which can be compiled with MSVC.)

-    Linking against static liblzma should work too.
-Rename liblzma.a to e.g. liblzma_static.lib and tell MSVC to link against it.
+    To try linking against static liblzma, rename liblzma.a to e.g. liblzma_static.lib and tell MSVC to link against it.
 You also need to tell lzma.h to not use __declspec(dllimport) by defining the macro LZMA_API_STATIC.
 You can do it either in the C/C++ code

         #define LZMA_API_STATIC
         #include <lzma.h>